 Macau has grown explosively over the past decade and continues to expand rapidly as some of the world's largest casino operators have established a strong presence along with entertainment, concerts, industry trade shows and international art exhibitions.

-, Macau has the second highest life expectancy in the world.
+According to The World Factbook, Macau has the second highest life expectancy in the world.